al1brn/geonodes/doc/index.md

 #### Cross reference

-[Cross Reference](cross_reference.md#cross-reference) : to see how each Geometry Node can be scripted ['Shader Cross Reference' not found]() : to see how each Shader Node can be scripted
+[Cross Reference](cross_reference.md#cross-reference) : to see how each Geometry Node can be scripted [Shader Cross Reference](shader_cross_reference.md#shader-cross-reference) : to see how each Shader Node can be scripted

 ## Content